Cache API

 .
 It acts as a proxy for interacting with entities in Houdini’s cache

 and does not actually hold onto any values.
-Retrieving a record from your cache is done
+Creating a record is done

 with the get